-My first deployment as a newly trained Signalman was a peace-keeping mission to East Timor and I found myself in Maliana, just a few kilometres from the Indonesian border.
-It was our job to maintain the network communications between Maliana, Dili and Australia – in the warm tropical weather – not ideal for IT hardware.
+As an Australian soldier in my first posting (to Darwin) I found myself on my way to my first deployment in a matter of months.
+As a newly trained Signalman I attended force preparation for a peacekeeping mission in East Timor.
+The posting were between Dili (the capitol) and Maliana (rural/jungle) and when the helicopter landed, I was in Maliana, just a few kilometres from the Indonesian border.
+Our mission was simple, to maintain the network communications between Maliana, Dili and Australia – in the warm tropical weather – not ideal for IT hardware.

 For the most part, days were filled by tasks and training and all was quiet… ‘till one night…just as we set out to prepare the evening’s situation report, we noticed the ‘blue screen of death’.
-It was determined by our Section Commander that our server was toast.
+It was determined by our Section Commander that our server had packed it in.
 This was the worst-case scenario as we were now dark.
 All communications via the network were down.

 We had two options:

 - Start the paperwork to order a new server to be delivered from Australia, or